Pieta by Michelangelo

 - The “Pieta” visited New York City during the 1964 World’s Fair while on loan.

 - The 1964 World’s Fair in New York City, was the first time the statue had left Rome.

-- After 1972, delusional damaged of the “Pieta” with a hammer, the restoration took about ten months.
+- In 1972, a delusional person damaged the “Pieta” with a hammer, the restoration took about ten months.